Ajaxy/tinyspec/README.md

 You can add multiple parameters by connecting them with the ampersand symbol (`&`).

 _Responses_ are specified below the endpoint definitions prefixed with an indent and `=>` sign.
 You can specify status before the response definition, otherwise the status `200` is used by default.
-You can also provide a response description using prefixed with `//`.
+You can also provide a response description using a text line prefixed with `//`.

 Parameters and responses definition format is the same as for models.
 For example, you can refer to other models, make some parameters optional or specify the required data type:
 ```